seeraven/gitcache/README.md

     its path in the cache.
   - `git ls-remote` to update the mirror and using it for the remote source of the ls-remote command.
+  - `git checkout` to perform an lfs fetch for specified refs.
   - `git clone` to create or update the mirror and clone from the mirror.
+  - `git lfs fetch` to fetch the lfs handled files for the mirror.
+  - `git lfs pull` to fetch the lfs handled files for the mirror.
   - `git pull` to update the mirror before updating the clone.
   - `git fetch` to update the mirror before updating the clone.
-  - `git lfs fetch` to update the lfs part.
+  - `git submodule init` to allow correct initialization of the submodules.
   - `git submodule update` to call the gitcache for every submodule.